minitwit-tdb/DevOps/report/ProcessView.md

 We have two different CI/CD chains.
 One is called 'commit' and has the two jobs called 'lint' and 'api_test', which is triggered every time there is pushed to our repository (on any branch) and its purpose is to verify the quality of the code pushed.

 The other is called 'deploy' and has four jobs called 'api_test', 'lint', 'build' and 'deploy'.
-The 'deploy' chain only runs on merges to the master branch and its purpose is first to verify that code is relaible and of sufficient quality and only then is an image build and pushed to DockerHub.
+The 'deploy' chain only runs on merges to the master branch and its purpose is first to verify that code is reliable and of sufficient quality and only then is an image built and pushed to DockerHub.
 Afterwards the deploy occurs which updates our Docker Swarm containers using rolling updates with 60s delays between each rollout.

-All jobs, through CircleCI, spins up a Docker VM with a container based on the image circleci/node:13.8.0 whereas the API-test job uses the image circleci/python:3.8 because the tests are written in Python.
+All jobs, through CircleCI, spin up a Docker VM with a container based on the image circleci/node:13.8.0 whereas the API-test job uses the image circleci/python:3.8 because the tests are written in Python.
 The 'lint' job/stage runs `yarn install` to install dependencies and then `yarn lint` to lint the code which checks for code smells and technical debt.
 The 'api_test' job/stage moves to the test directory and run `docker-compose run tests` followed by `docker-compose down`, which blackbox tests our API with 1000 queries.
-In case any of these queries fails in any way then we deem that the published code is not reliable enough and hence we stop the pipeline here.
+In case any of these queries fail in any way we deem that the published code is not reliable enough and hence stop the pipeline here.
 The 'build' job/stage logs onto DockerHub before running `docker build` to build the latest version of the application before pushing it to DockerHub using `docker push`.
 The 'deploy' job/stage uses SSH to connect to the Docker Swarm host machine and executes the script in update.sh supplying the relevant Docker credentials in order to perform the rolling update.

-After a pipeline is completed then CircleCI posts a message to our Slack channel reporting the result of the pipeline, allow developers to respond immediately in case an error occurs, without having to constantly refresh the CircleCI UI.
+After a pipeline is completed CircleCI posts a message to our Slack channel reporting the result of the pipeline, allowing developers to respond immediately in case an error occurs, without having to constantly refresh the CircleCI UI.

-In the image below a visualisation of the 'commit' pipeline, managed by CircleCI, can be seen in the image below.
+The image below is a visualisation of the 'commit' pipeline, managed by CircleCI.

 ![Commit pipeline](./images/commit_CI.png)